Alapakkam: Temples

 Valliserapaleeshwarar Temple is a native temple of Alappakkam.
 One of the oldest temple in the region, this temple is related with Vali in Ramayanam.
 It is said that Vali got the secret powers from Lord Shiva by doing penance here.
 The deity here is called as Vali-sera-paleeshwarar, which over time changed to Valliserapaleeshwarar.

 Neighbourhood

-Ashtalakshmi Nagar : Ashtalakshmi nagar has 4 Main roads which are 40 feet wide and 27 Streets which are 30 feet wide.
+Ashtalakshmi Nagar has 4 main roads which are 40 feet wide and 27 streets which are 30 feet wide.

+Alapakkam Lake, once a 57.48 acre waterbody in Valasaravakkam, has been reduced to 9.88 acre.
+This waterbody serves as a main source of ground water in the neighborhood.